 - When the game starts, the interface will show text describing the situation, actions and dialogue

 - Based on this information, students need to decide what to do next

 - Once a decision has been made, it can’t be unmade; there’s no undo button

 - Choices in the game are presented in random order

 - There are checkpoints, so if you fail, you can start again from one of these

 - There are points in the game that represent progress, but you don’t need to get all the points to finish the game

-- Students play together as a group and need to discuss before making a decision.
+- Students play together as a group and need to discuss what to do before making a decision.
 If they can’t come to a unanimous decision, let them vote for different options.

-- The teacher can help students with language-related problems and guide them through the Chinese, but shouldn’t meddle too much in their discussions or in the decision-making progress
+- The teacher can help students with language-related problems and guide them through the Chinese, but shouldn’t meddle too much in their discussions or in the decision-making process

 Completing the whole game using some variation of the approach presented in this article ought to take anything from a few hours up to ten hours, depending on the students’ level, age and how much they dwell on each scene.
 If they discuss each choice carefully, need lots of guidance and frequent use of the built-in dictionary, then finishing the game will take a very long time.